olledejong/Playstation-5-AutoBuyer/README.md

 pip3 install -r requirements.txt
 ```

-3) Install the Chrome WebDriver
+3) Download the Chrome WebDriver

 Make sure you have Chrome installed.
 Then; check what version of Chrome you have got installed on your system.
 Like so: